Retwix/solna/README.md

 # Solna

 A full-stack web application built with React, TypeScript, Express.js, and PostgreSQL.
-The project includes file monitoring capabilities with SFTP integration and is fully containerized using Docker.
+The project includes file monitoring capabilities with FTP integration and is fully containerized using Docker.

 ## 🚀 Features

 - **Frontend**: Modern React application with TypeScript and Vite for fast development
 - **Backend**: Express.js API server with TypeScript support
 - **Database**: PostgreSQL database for data persistence
-- **File Monitoring**: SFTP server with automated file watching and processing
+- **File Monitoring**: FTP server with automated file watching and processing
 - **Containerization**: Complete Docker Compose setup for easy deployment
 - **Hot Reload**: Development environment with hot module replacement